xKatyJane/Weather_app/README.md

     "apikey" : "......................."
 }</code>

-Replace my JSON file with yours in line 60 of the main.py file.
+Replace the path to the JSON file with credentials in line 60 of the main.py file.

-Once the file is replaced, you can run the main.py script that will open the app.
+Once the file is replaced, you can run the main.py script and that will open the app.

 ## Screenshots